About New School

 What languages can my child study at New School?

-Upper School: Georgian, English, Russian, French and Spanish and German
+Upper School: Georgian, English, Russian, French and Spanish, Italian and German.

 About the International Baccalaureate Organization